brmson/Sentence-selection/README.md

   * Run save.py first with updated filepath constants(const.py) if you have different dataset(requires jacana formating)

 Train and test:
-  * Run train.py for training from TREC TRAIN dataset and testing from TREC TEST dataset
+  * Run train.py for training from TREC TRAIN dataset and testing from TREC TEST dataset (generates truth.txt and res.txt, to evaluate run trec_eval with arguments -a truth.txt res.txt)

 TODO:
   * CNN instead of bag of words unigram averaging for aggregate embeddings.
   * Train on Yao's TRAIN-ALL.
   * Re-evaluate using stock TREC scripts.